mitchLui/website/README.md

 - Host my own REST APIs for public use (work in progress!)
 - Demo projects

 None of these features are set in stone and definitely open to changes.
-I'm currently cleaning up the code and optimise the site before writing new features.
+I'm currently cleaning up the code and optimising the site before writing new features.

 ---
 [1]:https://mitchlui.dev